 Are we leaving money on the table?
 Probably.
 But to us, your shares, referrals and word of mouth about our books, the Writers Helping Writers site, and now our One Stop For Writers library too…these are all the thanks we need.

 If you want to support us and what we do, just tell a writing friend about us and our work.
 That helps so much. 🙂

 Thanking Everyone Who Tweets & Shares

 Okay, here’s the thing.
 Would I love to do this?
 Yes.
 And do I absolutely appreciate the time that everyone takes when they tweet me or share a link?
 Holy heck, yes!
 But the reality is that I get so many re-tweets now that to respond to them all I would literally be doing nothing each day but thanking people in tweets.

 I know you guys love good writing content, and I try to find it, build it, and share it.
 I am betting that if asked, you’d say you’d rather me be doing that (and, you know, write more books) than spend that time thanking you for each tweet.

 So, I made a judgement call and stick to an occasional “thank you all for the tweets” post.
-I respond to all conversation though, and always will.
-I hope you’re all okay with this and understand where I’m at, because I love you guys!
+I try to respond to all conversation, though, and always will.
+I hope you’re all okay with this and understand where I’m at, because I love you guys.

 Use Free Incentives for Newsletter Sign Ups